lncm/lncm.github.io/README.md

 ## Modify Content

-Add Images / Markdown files in the `src/data` directory, markdown files should have the data specified (see existing files for example)
+Add Images / Markdown files in the `src/data` directory (or in `pages` for new root pages).
+Markdown files should have the data specified (see existing files for example).

 ## Deploy